aridjayarecipes/cutesrecipes.web.app/content/post/1959-steps-to-make-favorite-honey-bacon-brussel-sprouts.md

 1. Prepare Brussel sprouts.... cut off ends peel 1-2 layers off, then cut in half.
 Set aside.
 1. Dice bacon.... set aside in bowl.
-1. Heat sauté pan to medium heat.... add bacon.... cook to desired crunchiness (that&#39;s a word because I just made it up)
+1. Heat sauté pan to medium heat.... add bacon.... cook to desired crunchiness (that's a word because I just made it up)
 1. Remove only the bacon set aside leaving the bacon grease in pan.
 (I like to leave it, adds flavor) or remove grease.
 Your choice.
 I also put the bowl of bacon in the microwave, just to keep it warm.
 DO NOT TURN ON THE MICROWAVE !!!!
 1. Add 2 tablespoons butter to pan with bacon grease.
 1. Add Brussel sprouts to pan... add salt and pepper to taste.
 Sauté the Brussel sprouts until tender (or however you like them)
 1. Once Brussel sprouts are done, turn heat to low.
 Add the bacon to sprouts.
 1. Drizzle honey.... stir it up.... turn heat off...... enjoy......
-1. Don&#39;t forget to clean up the drool from this delicious side dish.
+1. Don't forget to clean up the drool from this delicious side dish.

 But I like to add a splash of balsamic vinegar and a drizzle of honey before serving to balance the bitterness of the sprouts and bring the flavors alive.
 Make extra — these are as addictive as french fries!
 Ingredients for Honey Mustard Bacon Brussels Sprouts.
 Honey: I use basic honey for this recipe!
 You can experiment with flavored honey, but just be aware it may alter the overall taste of the recipe.